Tampa affair: Rescue at sea

 A call to shipping was broadcast at 12:48 Canberra time:

 Subject: Distress Relay.
 A 35-metre Indonesian type vessel with 80 plus persons on board adrift in the vicinity of 09.32.5 south 104.44 east… vessel has SOS and HELP written on the roof.
 Vessels within 10 hours report best ETA and intentions to this station.

-Captain Arne Rinnan of the MV Tampa responded to the mayday call: "We are on a voyage from Fremantle to Singapore via Sunda Strait… We have changed course and are headed for position of distress… Please advise further course of action.
+Captain Arne Rinnan of MV Tampa responded to the mayday call: "We are on a voyage from Fremantle to Singapore via Sunda Strait… We have changed course and are headed for position of distress… Please advise further course of action.
 A Rinnan, Master."
 After an hour of setting course for the vessel, Rinnan received a direction from RCC apparently attempting to disown the rescue operation: "Please note that Indonesian search and rescue authorities have accepted co-ordination of this incident."

-The Tampa reached the vessel, guided by Australian Coastwatch de Havilland Dash-8 aircraft, at about 2 pm.
+Tampa reached the vessel, guided by Australian Coastwatch de Havilland Dash-8 aircraft, at about 2 pm.
 The first child was lifted to safety at 2:30pm and the rescue operation continued all afternoon.

 Rinnan recounted in an interview with Norway Today:

 During the rescue, Rinnan received a call from Jakarta advising him to disembark the passengers at the ferry port of Merak, Indonesia.

-About half an hour after the Tampa had set sail toward Indonesia, a delegation of five asylum seekers visited the bridge to demand passage to Australian territory, specifically Christmas Island, or any western country.
+About half an hour after Tampa had set sail toward Indonesia, a delegation of five asylum seekers visited the bridge to demand passage to Australian territory, specifically Christmas Island, or any western country.
 The group was quite aggressive and agitated and Rinnan agreed to alter course for Christmas Island.

 When interviewed by UK newspaper The Observer, Rinnan explained: "A delegation of five men came up to the bridge.
 They behaved aggressively and told us to go to Australia.
 They said they had nothing to lose."
 Although Rinnan reported that he did not feel threatened and there was no risk of him losing his ship, he was conscious of the fact that there was now insufficient safety equipment or rations for all persons on board.